-I fell in love almost immediately, and we adopted her, naming her Molly.
+I fell in love almost immediately, and we eventually adopted her, naming her Molly.

-This is one of the first photos we took of her: still so scared she wouldn’t look at us, but too hungry to resist the temptation of food, which is how we tricked her into our fenced backyard.
+This is one of the first photos we took of her: still so scared she wouldn’t look at us, but too hungry to resist the temptation of food, which is how we tricked her into entering the safety of our fenced backyard.

 BUYING OUR OLD DOGTROT

 After Mark and I left Austin, we discussed buying a home in a small town or buying in the country.
 We weighed the pros and cons and basically flipped a coin, deciding to buy an old house out in the country.
 The issue was finding one.
 Old houses are plentiful in towns, but they’re relatively difficult to locate outside city limits.

 One day in frustration, Mark commented that we ought to just build “a 50′ x 50′ box” and finish it out on the inside they way we wanted.

 So, we started looking at land.

 Shortly thereafter, our realtor emailed us the listing for our old dogtrot, an old house with a 50′ x 50′ footprint.